Paraguay

 | Significant informal economy and security risks in border regions linked to illicit activities. |

-YES, BUT LIGHTLY.
-Personal income tax in Paraguay is light (10% at the top), and the territorial regime narrows the catchment further: foreign-source income falls outside.
-Friendly headline, friendlier design.
+Income tax in Paraguay is already light (10% at the top), and the territorial regime shrinks the net further: foreign-source income doesn't even enter it.

-YES.
-Corporate tax in Paraguay sits at a low 10%, with VAT around it.
-Setting up and running a company is cheap; the rate won't be what kills a venture here.
+Corporate tax in Paraguay sits at a low 10%, VAT included in the good mood.
+Setting up and running a company is cheap; whatever ends up killing your venture here, it won't be the tax bill.

 | Country | Status | Dividends | Interest | Royalties |